yehonatanke/yehonatanke/README.md

 ### About Me

 Focuses on advancing scientific research through the integration of artificial intelligence and machine learning.
-Develops lightweight machine learning pipelines and interactive tools to enhance data visualization and analysis.
+Develops machine learning pipelines and tools for data analysis and visualization.
 Currently studying computer science and data science while building a personal modular machine learning library.<br><br>When you change the way you look at things, the things you look at change. ― Max Planck

 <!-- ![](https://github-readme-stats.vercel.app/api/top-langs/?username=yehonatanke&theme=github_dark&hide_border=false&include_all_commits=true&count_private=true&layout=compact) -->